Alecrim/AlecrimAsyncKit/README.md

 All methods (`then`, `catch`, `cancelled` and `finally`) are optional.
 When specified, the closure related to the `finally` method will always be called regardless whether the task was cancelled or not, whether there was an error or not.

 ## Non failable tasks
-If you read the framework's code you will find the `NonFailableTask<Value>` class.
-This kind of task cannot fail (sort of).
+If you read the framework's code you will find that tasks with `Never` as error type (`Task<Value, Never>`).
+This kind of tasks cannot fail (sort of).
 In fact it may fail, but it should not.

 The main difference from the failable task class is that you do not have to `try` when awaiting for non failable task results.
 A non failable task cannot be cancelled either.

 Please only use this type of task when you are sure that it cannot fail.
 If it do and the task fail your program will crash.

-## Dependencies, conditions and observers
-The previous version had observers and conditions based on Session 226 of WWDC 2015 (“Advanced NSOperations”).
-This turned the framework unnecessarily complex.
-If you need this functionality right now you can use version 3.x of **AlecrimAsyncKit**.

-In version 4.0 the framework has the notion of "dependencies" and a new kind of "conditions" was implemented.
-Observers may reappear in a future release.
-No guarantees, though.

 ## Contribute
 If you have any problems or need more information, please open an issue using the provided GitHub link.